variantstudios/compasshighschool.org/pages/pac/index.md

 \*You must have a registered King Soopers *loyalty card* account to link to your Compass.
 If you do not yet have a King Soopers *loyalty card*, they are available at the customer service desk at any King Soopers.

+Here is a very helpful [FAQ document](https://www.kroger.com/asset/delta_faq) that may answer more of your questions about the program.

 ### Get in Touch

 Want to get involved with the PAC or have a question?
 Email [pac@compassfortcollins.org](mailto:pac@compassfortcollins.org) and we will be in touch.